adhearsion/adhearsion-website/docs/source/getting-started/freeswitch.md

 * ```config.punchblock.password``` must be a string, the EventSocket password (the your-secret-password above, the default is "ClueCon")
 * ```config.punchblock.host``` is an optional string, defaults to localhost (127.0.0.1) or you can specify the host ip
 * ```config.punchblock.port``` is an optional integer, defaults to 8021 (FreeSWITCH default) or you can specify a custom port

+If you plan to use Text-To-Speech, you need to set these:

 * ```config.punchblock.media_engine``` for Text-To-Speech, can be a string or symbol.
 FreeSWITCH ships with support for ```:flite```, ```:cepstral```, ```:unimrcp```, and ```:shout```.
 [See more information](http://wiki.freeswitch.org/wiki/Mod_unimrcp) on the various TTS engines and [see above section](#building-freeswitch-with-text-to-speech-support) for help on compiling FreeSWITCH with TTS support.
 * ```config.punchblock.default_voice``` for TTS, can be a string or symbol, and depends on the TTS engine you choose.
 For example, with ```:flite``` you can set this to ```slt```, ```rms```, ```awb```, or ```kal```.

+If you plan to playback audio files, leave these settings out or set them to nil.
+If you plan to use audio files and TTS in your application, see [issue #225](https://github.com/adhearsion/adhearsion/issues/225).

 Note that as described in our [Deployment Best Practices](/docs/best-practices/deployment), we recommend NOT storing the EventSocket password in the <code>config/adhearsion.rb</code> file.
 Instead this should be stored in an environment variable (specifically: <code>AHN_PUNCHBLOCK_PASSWORD</code>) that is loaded by the process prior to launching.
 For example, start up Adhearsion with AHN_PUNCHBLOCK_PASSWORD=your-secret-password ahn start /path/to/app